xiaoyeli/superlu_dist/README.md

 You will need to create a build tree from which to invoke CMake.

-First, in order to use parallel symbolic factorization function, you need to install ParMETIS parallel ordering package, and define the two environment variables: PARMETIS_ROOT and PARMETIS_BUILD_DIR
+First, in order to use parallel symbolic factorization function, you need to install ParMETIS parallel ordering package and define the two environment variables: PARMETIS_ROOT and PARMETIS_BUILD_DIR

 ```